 Is cone beam CT safe?

 As with any x-ray imaging, there is some exposure to radiation.
 However, our CT scan emits significantly less radiation that medical CT scans and only slightly higher than a dental full mouth series of X-rays or a panoramic X-ray.
 Dr. Kazemi recommends the CT scan only when it offers diagnostic benefits and better surgical outcomes and not done routinely in every patient.

 How much does it cost?

-The CT is $250.00 for any size study.
+The CT is $275.00 for any size study.
 We can share your CT scan with your dentist or other healthcare professionals at no additional cost.
 Some insurances may offer benefit for CT scans.
 We will provide you with insurance claim form for easy self reimbursement.